ashley-cook/ashley-cook/README.md

 ####  I'd like to learn more about:
 - Embedded systems security
-- Information security incidence response
+- Information security incident response
 - Windows kernel driver engineering
 - Software-defined radio